 National Leadership Program, Summer 2016

-Christina Sturgeon was a Development Fellow at RespectAbility.
+Christina Sturgeon was a Nonprofit Management Fellow at RespectAbility.
 She was thrilled to spread the mission of RespectAbility to empower people with disabilities to achieve the American Dream.
 Having grown up with an older sister with intellectual and developmental disabilities, Sturgeon found this clear passion at a young age.

 During her Fellowship, Sturgeon thoroughly enjoyed pitching RespectAbility’s work on criminal justice reform to staffers on Capitol Hill.
 In addition, she assisted with research and writing of LOIs and proposals to foundations as well as building lists.